NaClhv

 The unstated job requirements of being a data scientist

 This is the Triforce.
-In the Legend of Zelda franchise, these three triangular artifacts represent the virtues of courage, wisdom, and power.
+In the Legend of Zelda franchise, these three artifacts represent the virtues of courage, wisdom, and power.
 They are the ultimate force in their in-game universe, as they represent the essence of the creator goddesses and can grant any wish to those who wield it.
-This is the threefold office: […]
+This is the threefold office: In […]

 How do you help those kinds of people?